(updated for 2017!)

 On a scale of 1-10 (1 being sunshine and praise and 10 being brutal honesty), what’s your feedback style?

 I’d say I’m somewhere between an 8-9.
 My feedback will be brutal and honest, but it will be sprinkled with compliment confetti.
 I think it’s important to know what doesn’t work so you can grow, but it’s also important to know what you’re doing right so you don’t wither in a pool of self doubt.
+And if you have a question on my feedback or mentor style, I’m sure my previous mentees would all be willing to tell you honestly what it was like to work with me.

 What do you do if your mentee disagrees with your feedback?